-Our trip to Philadelphia was sponsored by Visit Philly and we were hosted while in Philadelphia.
+Our Mother Daughter trip to Philadelphia was sponsored by Visit Philly.
 Accommodations, flights, meals and attractions were covered.
 My opinion is truthful and all my own.

 My younger daughter has missed out on a few trips because of her active sports and theatre schedule.
 And to be honest, until she turned 13, she was just too young to do a one on one trip with me.
 But I’ve been wanting to see Philadelphia for awhile so when the opportunity came up to make this a mother daughter trip we jumped at the chance to visit Philly together.